centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### New Features

+- [UX] You can now duplicate maps.

+#### Enhancements

 - [UI] Make metric link modal labels more explicit by replacing "metric 1" and "metric 2" by "metric in" and "metric out".
-- [UX] You can now duplicate maps.

 ### 22.10.5